 Devices should estimate available uplink bandwidth and reduce stream bitrate as needed to avoid packet loss.
-It may be achieved by switching the currently streamed profile into a profile with a lower bitrate encoding.
-Devices are allowed to switch only between profiles with the same video source and same video codec.
-Once there is enough available bandwidth, devices should aim to switch back to the initially selected profile.
+It may be achieved by selecting video stream from another profile with the same video source and the same video codec.
+Once there is enough available bandwidth, devices should aim to switch back to the desired configuration.